 The Big City: Worldwide

 If you’d like to welcome 2019 with a bang, then you should probably head to a major metropolis.
-After all, big cities really know how to party, and every inhabited continent will mark the occasion by hosting huge celebrations.
+After all, big cities really know how to party!

 From New York City (with its annual party in Times Square) to Sydney (with its dazzling pyrotechnics behind the Harbour), these celebrations span across the globe.
 In London, special river cruises float up and down the Thames for fantastic fireworks views, while Seattle launches its rockets from the iconic Space Needle.